How to use phalcon-devtools to accelerate Phalcon development

 phalcon controller command

---namespace=s Specify the controller namespace
+--namespace=s Specifies the namespace of the controller

 phalcon model command

-These commands contain functions related to various models.
+This command contains functions related to various models.

 PHP Parse error: syntax error, unexpected '-', expecting ',' or ';' in /path/to/project/app/models/users.php on line 34

---name=s Specify the table name to create the model
+--name=s Specify the table name to create the model for

 --extends=s Create a model class by inheriting the class specified here

---excludefields=l You can specify comma-separated fields for which you do not want to create properties.
+--excludefields=l You can specify comma-separated fields for which you do not want to create properties

---doc Create with comments in PHPDoc format
+--doc Created with PHPDoc-style comments

 --trace Shows the trace of the framework in case of exception [optional]